 You can change it up by planting herbs in the jars, or sweet flowers like pansies or marigolds.
 You can also fill the jars with cut flowers from your own garden as sweet little bouquets.

-Now get some more garden gift ideas & inspiration from the other bloggers in the Tuesdays In The Garden group (and look for our next installment on May 3rd – the one where we share some of our favorite plants!):
+Find more garden gift ideas & inspiration from the other bloggers in the Tuesdays In The Garden group:

 3 Garden Gift Ideas @Frugal Family Home